Trump, Kushner could benefit from new federal ‘opportunity zones’

 For example, an investor could build a new restaurant on Trump's golf course as a separate business and that could qualify.

-"This is a way to avoid having to ever recognize gain on an accretion of wealth," said tax expert Jay Darby from the Sullivan and Worcester law firm at an investor forum.
+"This is a way to avoid having to ever recognize gain on an accretion of wealth," said Jay Darby, a tax expert from the Sullivan and Worcester law firm, at an investor forum.
 "It's a huge deal.
 It's not a big deal, it's a huge deal."

 The legislation includes no guarantees that the investments will benefit the community.
 For example, Adam Looney, a senior fellow in economic studies at Brookings, says the rules would permit an investor to buy 500 acres that had an outhouse on it, double the value of the outhouse and thus qualify the investment as a tax shelter.